Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Eyeglass stores

 - You can find eyeglass frames from 40-700 lari.
-The highend brands start from 179 lari and up.
-Very good quality already exists at 179-299 lari.
-You don’t really need to go higher unless you’re going super fancy.
-The lens cost anywhere from 40-220 lari depending on your options (thin lens, anti-reflection, blue light blocking) and special needs (e.g. astigmatism, etc)
+Highend quality brands start from 179 lari and up.
+You don’t really need to go above 299 lari unless you want super fancy.
+Lens cost 40-220 lari depending on your options (thin lens, anti-reflection, blue light blocking) and special needs (e.g. astigmatism, etc).

 - Most optician shops out there carry a mix of low and upper-mid range, cost from 40-300 lari.
 I much preferred if they carried higher end stuff and especially if they had the George Piralli brand (local Georgian brand), which I felt were very stylish and high quality while yet reasonably-priced.
 Prices seem pretty standard throughout the stores.
 The same frame model will cost the same everywhere you go, only difference is how much they charge for the lens.

-- Queen Tamar Avenue – many eyeglass stores on this street…great to come here to see a wide selection.
-Great range from lowend to highend, turnaround times can be 15min to 2 days (depending on your prescription).
-You see the most stores at Mghvdeli/Chubinashvili St then walk southwest from there about 3 blocks to Tsinamdz St. Some of the stores here are also chain stores found throughout Tbilisi.
-I’ll cover the best ones I saw.
+- Queen Tamar Avenue – many eyeglass stores on this street, you can shop all brands side-by-side.
+Full range from lowend to highend, turnaround times are 15min to 2 days (depending on prescription).
+You see the most stores at Mghvdeli/Chubinashvili St then walk southwest about 3 blocks to Tsinamdz St. Some stores are chain stores found throughout Tbilisi.

 - Roniko (chain) – nicest chain with biggest store-space, biggest selection of highend frames and contacts, optometry services, and nice service (with English-speaking).
 Glasses take 2 days to make so I hesitate and wonder where they outsource it to.
 Their biggest store is on Rustaveli street but even their smaller stores have good selection as well (just in more compact display space).

-- Mzera (chain) – mid range store.
-Some good stuff but I preferred the stores that carried the local George Piralli brand.
+- Mzera (chain) – mid range store carrying some common brands and also uncommon brands.
+Some good stuff but I preferred the stores that carried the local George Piralli brand and they didn’t.

 - Benissimo – nice store and owner, with super wide selection from lowend to highend.